All Episodes

 Consider.

-The carry Obama Hillary Clinton narrative of a good war in Afghanistan as opposed to the bad war in Iraq, supposedly shamefully neglected by George Bush's neoconservative adventure in Iraq, but also vital to the security of the U.S. and one entirely winnable if only we allot sufficient resources.
+We have a Democrat-controlled Congress that by and large has supported since 2004 the Kerry Obama-Hillary Clinton narrative of a good war in Afghanistan as opposed to the bad war in Iraq, supposedly shamefully neglected by George Bush's neoconservative adventure in Iraq, but also vital to the security of the U.S. and one entirely winnable if only we allot sufficient resources.

 Our troops in Iraq are bored.

-They're taking salsa classes, which is a sign of the success of the strategery in Iraq that the troops they're aboard, they're not bored in Afghanistan, they're getting shot at.
+They're taking Salsa classes, which is a sign of the success of the strategery in Iraq, that the troops they're aboard, they're not bored in Afghanistan, they're getting shot at.

-They need supports, support troops, and they're not getting them.
+They need supports, support troops, and they're not getting them because our president doesn't care.

-We have thousands of battle-hardened, experienced veteran soldiers and their officers who know far more about the Middle East in general, and counterinsurgency in particular than was true when we first deployed to either Afghanistan in 01 or Iraq in 03.
+We have thousands of battle-hardened, experienced veteran soldiers and their officers who know far more about the Middle East in general and counterinsurgency in particular than was true when we first deployed to either Afghanistan in 01 or Iraq in 03.

-The uh president has a domestic opposition entirely unlike that of George Bush's that is eager to support Obama to fulfill his promise to win Afghanistan by devoting more resources to the effort.
+The president has a domestic opposition entirely unlike that of George Bush's that is eager to support Obama to fulfill his promise to win Afghanistan by devoting more resources to the effort.

-We have a media mesmerized by Obama that will withhold criticism of him in Afghanistan in a way that was simply not true of the Bush effort in Iraq, that nonetheless proved successful.
+We have a media mesmerized by Obama that will withhold criticism of him in Afghanistan in a way that was simply not true of the Bush effort in Iraq that nonetheless proved successful.

 So given the above, and given that George Bush made a far more difficult choice that saved Iraq, it's hard to figure out why Obama cannot make a simple decision to send troops requested by commanders on the ground.